Less Than Butterflies, No. 14, Pt. II

 But even with the bad, there came to be some good.
 We met with my friend Brandon who agreed to pretend to be my boyfriend while Steve was around, which meant at least for one day I’d get at least a pretend boyfriend who would kiss me and hold my hand, even if it was a close friend of mine for whom I had only platonic feelings; Gwen got some much-needed alone time on the beach to reflect and honor her friend; my employees and I drank and eventually ended up having some fun; our disgusting meal at the Sheraton was comped by the hotel’s delightful manager; and Brandon politely apologized to Gwen, who chose to forgive him, if only for my sake.

-After the block party, Gwen, Brandon, and I retreated back to Montrose to meet up again with Sam, who called us several times imploring we pick him up from a straight bar he had no business being at.
+After the block party, Gwen, Brandon, and I retreated back to Montrose to meet up again with Peter, who called us several times imploring we pick him up from a straight bar he had no business being at.
 We smoked a bowl on the way back to Houston and both our troubles seemed to at least temporarily melt away.
 We laughed at a billboard on the highway the read only, “JESUS,” and stood brave, and bold, and stout directly over a strip club.
 The ride back might have been the most resolute and calming part of the last few days.
 Sure, I’d been having fun, even it were an empty, vapid sort of fun that left me longing to return to my responsibilities in some regard.
 But nevertheless, I was among friends, and I had very few that I enjoyed being with as much as I did Gwen.
 Listening to classic rock in the car and smoking weed and making jokes about things we may not have even been sure were funny made up for some of the shit that had gone wrong over the last few hours.
-Then there was the added bonus of Sam and Brandon.
-Sam was a far-away friend with whom I always looked forward to spending my time.
+Then there was the added bonus of Peter and Brandon.
+Peter was a far-away friend with whom I always looked forward to spending my time.
 Brandon and I saw each other on rare occasion.
 Sure, he drank more than I did and did so much coke at Pride Galveston that his nose resorted to a seemingly perennial bleed from the abuse he’d cast upon it.
 But he was a good guy, nonetheless.
 It was important to me that Gwen not be angry with him for acting like an idiot while he was drunk.

 Years before, when we’d first met, I was living in the Woodlands about 45 minutes north of Houston and had been set up by a friend on a blind date.
 We were to meet at some burger joint which was conveniently located across the street from my then-apartment.
 Upon walking inside the restaurant, I totally lost my nerve and nearly decided to back out.
 However, I figured if I could at least get a few drinks in me before my date I wouldn’t even recognized arrived, I might feel better about it and at least get some intense sex out of the situation.
 I’d taken a seat at the bar and immediately engaged with a very attractive and very gay bartender who had just run out of cranberry juice and supplemented with some very acidic pineapple juice.